Spanish (SPAN)

 Campus: LISLE (Typically Offered: Spring Term, Odd Years)

-SPAN 3360 Introduction to Medical Interpretation in Spanish.
-(Formerly 360) This course provides students with: a) ample opportunities to improve their oral and writing proficiency in Spanish, particularly as related to the grammatical structures and specialized terminology most commonly used in medical settings, b) exposure to some of the most frequently encountered colloquial and formal dialectal variations in the Spanish-speaking world, c) extensive practice interpreting oral and written medically-related discourse from Spanish to English and vice versa in all three main modes of interpretation (consecutive, simultaneous, and sight translation), d) exposure to some common traditional medical beliefs and practices of the US Latino population, e) a brief overview of the most significant differences between the U.S. health care system and that of some major Spanish-speaking countries, f) familiarity with issues related to the profession of medical interpretation such as the ethical, legal, and personal self-care responsibilities of a professional medical interpreter; cultural conflict in medical settings and strategies to resolve it; common health care interview routines and related forms; standard interpreting protocols; and detailed information on the minimal qualifications and procedures necessary to become a fully certified medical interpreter.
-This class may include a short service-learning experience.
-(Spanish majors will NOT be able to use this experience in place of the study abroad requirement.)
-It is strongly recommended that SPAN 3215 and/or SPAN 3216 be taken before SPAN 3360, but it is not required.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
+SPAN 3360 Introduction to Community Interpreting in Spanish.
+This course enables students to improve their oral and writing proficiency in Spanish, particularly as related to the grammatical structures and specialized terminology used in professional settings, including healthcare, mental healthcare, social work, and law and law enforcement.
+Students will be introduced to colloquial and formal dialectal variations in the Spanish-speaking world, some common traditional medical beliefs and practices of the US Latino population, and the most significant differences between the U.S. healthcare and judicial systems and those in some major Spanish-speaking countries.
+The class will also cover issues related to interpretation, including the ethical, legal, and personal self-care responsibilities of professional interpreters; standard interpreting protocols; and the minimum qualifications and procedures needed to become a fully certified medical and/or judicial interpreter.
+Students will practice interpreting in all three main modes of interpretation (consecutive, simultaneous, and sight translation).
+It is strongly recommended that SPAN 3215 and/or SPAN 3216 be taken before SPAN 3360.
+Prerequisites: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Fall Term, Odd Years)

 SPAN 3391 Advanced Topics in Spanish Language and Hispanic Literature and Culture.
 (Formerly 391) Advanced level study of topics in Spanish and Latin American culture, civilization, and/or literature.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
-3 semester credit hour/s.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215 3 semester credit hour/s.
 Course Repeatable.
 Maximum number of units allowed: 12.

 Campus: LISLE (Typically Offered: Periodically)